russellvaughan/GoSquared/README.md

 ## Approach to Testing & Development:

 - Test Driven Development was used to build application.
-- Factory Girl used to substitute fixture.
+- Factory Girl used to substitute fixtures.
 - Single Responsibilty Principle adhered to wherever possible.
 - Deployed to Heroku